To find out more, including how to control cookies, see here:

 EV Batteries vs a Minnesota Winter: Which will Prevail?

-We know Minnesotans are hardy stock, but will their electric cars match their owners’ mettle?
-That’s one of the things being tested by the City of St. Paul and Drive Electric Minnesota, a collaboration of businesses, nonprofits and government agencies in the Twin Cities.
+We know Minnesotans are hardy stock.
+However, will their electric cars match their owners’ mettle?
+That’s one of the things being tested by the City of St. Paul and Drive Electric Minnesota.
+It’s a collaboration of businesses, nonprofits and government agencies in the Twin Cities.
 They’ve teamed up to build an EV.

 infrastructure and put the new cars and vans through their paces in Minnesota’s harsh climate.
 (O.K., harsh by my standards, but I’ve become a weather wimp.)

-With help from grants from Xcel Energy and the U.S. Department of Energy, the City of St. Paul just took delivery of their first all-electric Ford Transit Connect, one of eight all-electric vans to arrive in Minnesota thanks to the Drive Electric Minnesota collaborators.
-Hennepin County (Minnesota) and the City of Minneapolis are slated to receive the next wave of deliveries.
+With help from grants from Xcel Energy and the U.S. Department of Energy.
+So the City of St. Paul just took delivery of their first all-electric Ford Transit Connect.
+That’s one of eight all-electric vans to arrive in Minnesota thanks to the Drive Electric Minnesota collaborators.
+In addition to Hennepin County (Minnesota) and the City of Minneapolis.
+All are slated to receive the next wave of deliveries.

 Battery blankets, anyone?

-A fully charged EV that typically goes 100 miles on a charge may only go 60 miles if the weather is extremely cold.
-Sounds to me like a very good thing to know before you go…
+A fully charged EV that typically goes 100 miles on a charge.
+However it may only go 60 miles if the weather is extremely cold.
+Sounds to me like a very good thing to know before you go.

-To counter the cold, many of the EV manufacturers are building in battery warmers to increase battery performance in climates like Minnesota’s.
+Then to counter the cold, many of the EV manufacturers are building in battery warmers.
+All to increase battery performance in climates like Minnesota’s.